 | Copilot in Dynamics 365 | Included / premium add-on | Varies by module | Dynamics 365 subscription | ERP/CRM users |

-| GitHub Copilot | Per user/month | $19–$39 | GitHub account | Developers |
+| GitHub Copilot | Per user/month | $19 to $39 | GitHub account | Developers |

 | Copilot Studio | Messages/month | ~$200/25K messages | M365 or standalone | Citizen developers / IT |

-Qualifying base licence: Every Copilot user needs a Microsoft 365 E3, E5, Business Standard, or Business Premium subscription.
+Qualifying base licence: Every Copilot user needs M365 E3, E5, Business Standard, or Business Premium.
 F1, F3, and standalone Office licences are not eligible.
-This prerequisite alone determines the minimum cost floor: $66/user/month (E3 + Copilot) to $87/user/month (E5 + Copilot).
-For the base plan comparison, see our E3 vs E5 vs F3 guide and plan selection playbook.
+Minimum cost floor: $66/user/month (E3 + Copilot) to $87/user/month (E5 + Copilot).
+See our Copilot minimum requirements guide.

-| Cost Layer | Monthly / User | Annual / User | Annual / 5,000 Users |
+| Cost Layer | Monthly/User | Annual/User | Annual / 5,000 Users |

 |---|---|---|---|